dmmmd/rnw/README.md

 - The business code is slapped together very quickly, naming, code locations are all over the place
 - I have googled the categorisation problem very-very quickly, and also used the AI coding assistant to generate a local matcher.
 It ran, but produced completely irrelevant outcomes.
 It is available in the commit history
 - There was no time for other algorithmic attempts, so I went and reused OpenAI for that as well.
 That's where it's helpful to limit the amount of categories
+- Judging by a quick research, a realistic categorisation solution might be in using theOpenAI embeddings in combination with vector search server-side
 - Obviously, I had to hack around the CORS issue with the Google taxonomy file.
 In the real world, it should be read, processed and cached server-side

 ## How to use